janKekanSan/jankekansan.github.io/pages/sona/pint.md

 <details><summary> [mi jan pi pana sona]{.tp} </summary>

-- [mi jan li mi pana e sona.]{.tp}
+- [mi jan li pana e sona.]{.tp}
 - [mi jan. mi pana e sona.]{.tp}

 ::: info

 Even though this example didn't have two [pi]{.tp} phrases, I still recommend using [e]{.tp} here.
 Just like the walkthrough example with nested [pi]{.tp}
-phrases, the intent of the sentnece is more clear when using appropriate grammar!
+phrases, the intent of the sentence is more clear when using appropriate grammar!

 :::